nemequ/hedley/README.md

 ## Documentation

 For documentation, see [https://nemequ.github.io/hedley/](https://nemequ.github.io/hedley/).
-There is an easy-to-read user guide, and full API documentation.
+There is an easy-to-read user guide and full API documentation.

 ## Brief Description

-Hedley is C a header file designed to smooth over some platform-specific annoyances.
+Hedley is C/C++ a header file designed to smooth over some platform-specific annoyances.
 The idea is to get rid of a bunch of the #ifdefs in your code and put them in Hedley instead or, if you haven't bothered with platform-specific functionality in your code, to